 Elevators are equipped with a phone system and/or alarm button.

 The industry adheres to a stringent set of codes and standards adopted by state and local jurisdictions outlining the maintenance and inspection requirements to help ensure the safety of its products and passengers.
-Building owners and managers must engage service providers, such as the National Elevator Industry, Inc. (NEII®) member companies, to perform maintenance and repairs as well as industry inspectors who provide oversight.
-While no system can ever be failsafe, the accidents that occurred recently were avoidable.
-It is our collective responsibility as manufacturers, owners, managers and inspectors - to uphold this overall commitment to safety.
+Building owners and managers must engage service providers to perform maintenance and repairs as well as industry inspectors who provide oversight.